-Corporate Aims

-The SPG will play a role in the achievement of the Corporate Aims of:

-- Develop a stronger community spirit; - Creating a better future for all generations; and - Improving the quality and availability of Council services.
+Corporate Aims The SPG will play a role in the achievement of the Corporate Aims of: Develop a stronger community spirit; Creating a better future for all generations; and Improving the quality and availability of Council services.
+Policy Framework Bury Unitary Development Plan (adopted August 1997) Planning Policy Guidance Note 1: General Policy and Principles (February 2000) Statement by Monitoring Officer The Monitoring Officer is satisfied that this report is consistent with the provisions of the UDP and underlying legislation/guidance.
+Statement by Director of Finance & E-Government There are no resource implications arising directly from the adoption of the SPG on domestic extensions and alterations.

-Policy Framework

-- Bury Unitary Development Plan (adopted August 1997) - Planning Policy Guidance Note 1: General Policy and Principles (February 2000)

-Statement by Monitoring Officer

-The Monitoring Officer is satisfied that this report is consistent with the provisions of the UDP and underlying legislation/guidance.

-Statement by Director of Finance &

-There are no resource implications arising directly from the adoption of the SPG on domestic extensions and alterations.

-Boroughwide

-The draft SPG has been subject to internal consultation with the relevant Sections within the Environment & Development Services Department.
+Human Resource IT/Land and Property Implications Wards/Area Boards affected Boroughwide Scrutiny Panel's Interest Consultations The draft SPG has been subject to internal consultation with the relevant Sections within the Environment & Development Services Department.
 It is envisaged that if the SPG is approved for external consultation purposes that it will undergo a 6-week consultation period with relevant people/bodies including architects and planning agents working in Bury.

--

-Executive Members/ Chair Chief Executive
+Call-in Briefings Executive Members/ Chair Chief Executive

-The draft SPG has with the relevant S Development Service It is envisaged that consultation purpose consultation period architects and plann Executive Members/ The draft SPG has been subjections with the relevant Sections with Development Services Department It is envisaged that if the SPG consultation purposes that it consultation period with relevant architects and planning agents Executive Members/ The draft SPG has been subject to interna with the relevant Sections within the Endewelopment Services Department.
-It is envisaged that if the SPG is approved consultation purposes that it will undergonsultation period with relevant people/bod architects and planning agents working in Beauty Security Executive Executive